THERE'S NO PLACE LIKE HOUSE

 The two-tiered terrace of the Hanes House overlooks a vast lawn leading down to a spring-fed lake.
 Arguably the premier space for gatherings and celebrations, the terrace blends the beauty of nature with the comfort of modern furnishings for a breathtaking, unparalleled setting.

-From weddings and dinner parties to concerts and cocktail socials, the terrace may be the perfect locale for your next party.
+From dinner parties and cocktail socials and to concerts and lively gatherings, the terrace may be the perfect locale for your next party.

 Terrace